founderpad/coral/README.md

 Coral is [founderpad's](https://www.founderpad.com/) client facing application, which is used by founders alike to create and seek feedback from the community on their ideas.
 It is the founder platform.

 It's built using React ([Next.js](https://nextjs.org/)) on the client side, which interfaces with a GraphQL API ([Hasura](https://hasura.io/)) and Postgres database on the backend.
-Currently we are using [Nhost](https://nhost.io/) (an open source alternative to Firebase) to manage our cloud infrastructure.
-As the project and team expands, we will migrate everything to AWS and utilise containerization to handle all of the dev ops needs.
+Currently we are using [Nhost](https://nhost.io/) (an open source alternative to Firebase) as a wrapper to bundle these necessary tools together into a serverless architecture.
+As the project and team expands, we will migrate everything to AWS and utilise containerization to handle all of the dev ops needs ourselves for maximum flexibility.

 The advantage of using Nhost for the MVP is it's built using open source tools, so we will be able to deploy separately in the future if/when necessary.
 Under the hood, Nhost (v1) deploys the application to Digital Ocean, and v2 will be migrating this across to AWS.
+There is no vendor lock-in which is particularly enticing as deploying these services ourselves will be straightforward in the future.

+It should more or less involve creating a docker-compose file with these services and depeloying to Fargate (just an example).

 It is deployed to [Vercel](https://vercel.com/) via our CI/CD pipeline which uses [GitHub Actions](https://github.com/features/actions).